AIRI-Institute/maestro-core/README.md

 It consist of:
 - gateway :: backend gateway for all requests
 - chat-manager-examples :: component which manages bots business-logic
-- llm-accessor :: service to interact with LLM
+- llm-hub :: service to interact with LLM
 # Usage: steps
 ## Start Maestro:
 ```sh